Indigenous Trees

 The routes towards these historic trees and their captivating surroundings follow the paths to high-point views (14) - (16).
 The map loop (B) encircles the crossroads at this slope and rock ledge, thereby assisting in finding the location of continuing paths upwards.
 From this loop (B), the courses soon arrive at the adorable farmhouse's meadows (39) - (B) with mighty Juniperus procera trees in its upper regions.
 The upward hike is relatively gentle, where map loop (B) is served by surrounding points (35), (38) and (39).
 The lower area of the circle (B) also offers an adventure to the Italian fort's ruin (38), providing a picnic place with a beautiful view over the landscape's elevation.

-The Canyon and its River give Direction in the Circle (B)
+The Canyon and its Stream - Direction in Circle (B) - (14)

 The two crossroads are located just to the right of the Canyon and its river (35) - (B) and one in the lower part of the circle (B).
 The second crossroad is to the right, just outside the loop (B), and its path upwards is beautiful with furrowed Podocarpus trees and soon the meadows of the farmhouse (39).
 However, these crossroads align with the lower part of the circle (B) and provide a gentle west-to-east ledge and start for these crossroads.
 Regardless of the following paths within the loop (B), they will soon arrive at the farmhouse's meadows (39) - (B).The Secure Way Back for Lost and Worried People